dinhhuy2109/dinhhuy2109.github.io.underpreparation/_posts/2016-05-25-airbus-shoopfloor-challenge-at-ICRA.md

 Our team finished at second!
 You can find the coverage on the [Airbus website](http://company.airbus.com/careers/Working-for-Airbus/Airbus-Shopfloor-Challenge-2016.html), [Robohub](http://robohub.org/airbus-shopfloor-challenge-overview-with-video/), [NTU MAE website](http://www.mae.ntu.edu.sg/NewsnEvents/Pages/Detailed-Page.aspx?news=9719917d-4ffb-40ac-aaf6-897f5ed58a93).

 Bonus: We had 3 months to build up our system (since we decided to join the challenge).
-We did work really had.
+We did work really hard.
 And we did learn a lot from the challenge!
 Such a great experience!

 {:refdef: style="text-align: center"}
 <figure>